 Except in the case of an emergency, students will not be called out of their classes for telephone calls.
-Courtesy phones are available for student use during breaks and lunch.
 Instructor's telephones are not to be used by students except in an emergency.
 Students are to follow the policies related to responsible cell phone use.

-Please provide family members, child care, and schools, with the PN Program Secretary's phone number in case a true emergency exists.
-The number is 405-717-4382.
+Please provide family members, child care, and schools, with the PN Program Administrative Assistant's phone number in case a true emergency exists.
+The number is 405-717-4307.